 Good to know

-- Shortly after the release of the Altra Paradigm 4.0 comes a “halfway” update of the series: the Altra Paradigm 4.5.
+- The Paradigm 4.5 is a “halfway” update of the Altra Paradigm series.
 Albeit highly similar to the previous version, this new shoe has a significant difference as it is a shoe for overpronators.
 Both shoes may feature the same technologies but the Paradigm 4.5 is specially engineered to cater to runners with low arches.